A simple text user interface (TUI) library.

 Picotui is a Text User Interface (TUI) widget library for Python3.
 It is known to work with CPython3 and MicroPython (Unix version is officially supported for the latter), but should work with any Python3 implementation which allows to access stdin/stdout file descriptors.

-You can learn more about it with the help of virtual Q&A session:
+You can learn more about it with the help of a virtual Q&A session:

-Q: There’re few TUI libraries for Python, why yet another one?
+Q: There’re a few TUI libraries for Python, why yet another one?

 A: Urwid is one well-known such TUI library.
-Here’s entry from its FAQ: “How do I create drop-downs, floating windows, and scroll bars?
-You need to start writing some fairly complex widgets.
+Here’s an entry from its FAQ: “How do I create drop-downs, floating windows, and scroll bars? - You need to start writing some fairly complex widgets.
 This functionality hasn’t been added to Urwid yet.”
-So, Urwid is a widget library which doesn’t have drop downs.
+So, Urwid is a widget library which doesn’t have dropdowns.
 Version 0.8.0 of Urwid was imported into SVN (and later Git) in 2004.
-Urwid doesn’t have drop downs and stuff for 10+ years.
+Urwid doesn’t have dropdowns and stuff for 10+ years.

 Q: But that’s really sad!